jboss-developer/jboss-eap-quickstarts/kitchensink-ml-ear/README.md

 What is it?
 -----------

-The `kitchensink-ml-ear` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.
+The `kitchensink-ml-ear` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 7 on Red Hat JBoss Enterprise Application Platform.

-It demonstrates how to create a _localized_ Java EE 6 compliant application using JSF 2.1, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+It demonstrates how to create a _localized_ Java EE 7 compliant application using JSF, CDI, JAX-RS, EJB, JPA and Bean Validation 1.0.
 A localized application is one that supports multiple languages.
 That is what the _-ml_ suffix denotes in the quickstart name _kitchensink-ml-ear_.
 This quickstart also includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.

 This quickstart uses the [kitchensink-ear](../kitchensink-ear/README.md) quickstart as its starting point.
 It has been enhanced to provide localization of labels and messages.
 A user sets the preferred language choice in the browser and, if the application supports that language, the application web page is rendered in that language.
 For demonstration purposes, this quickstart has been tranlated into French(fr) and Spanish (es) using <http://translate.google.com>, so the translations may not be ideal.

-_Note: This quickstart uses the H2 database included with JBoss EAP 6.
+_Note: This quickstart uses the H2 database included with JBoss EAP.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
-These files are deprecated in JBoss EAP 6.4 and should not be used in a production environment.
+These files are deprecated in JBoss EAP and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._

 ### Localization Code Changes